base33/Mimic/README.md

 # What is Mimic and why would I use it?
-Mimic is a Custom Model content mapper from IPublishedContent or ModelsBuilder models to custom views.
+Mimic is a Custom Model content mapper for Umbraco 8 that allows your to map IPublishedContent or ModelsBuilder models to custom class models.

 Using custom models allows for more flexibility when creating smaller granular models that are not to be dictated by Document Type structure or architecture, but also provide simpler ways to extend upon them without the need for partial classes.

 ## Usage